Undergraduate FdSc

 You will:

-• Develop high quality, compassionate care under the direction of a Registered Nurse (or other registered health and social care professional).
+• Develop high quality, compassionate care under the direction of a Registered Nurse, Registered Nursing Associate (or other registered health and social care professionals).

 • Work as part of a designated team delivering care that focuses on the direct needs of the individual.